S3

 Send processed data from Unstructured to Amazon S3.

 The preceding video does not show how to create an AWS account; enable anonymous access to the bucket (which is supported but not recommended); or generate an AWS STS session token for temporary access, if required by your organization’s security requirements.
-For more information about prerequisites, see the following:
+For more information about requirements, see the following:

 -